 We’re achieving engagement, which is the whole purpose.
 The analytics demonstrate the significant numbers for views and likes.
 Currently, we have commenting disabled on our posts but in the future, I don’t see a reason why we can’t open this up?
 As educators, it’s important for us to model good practice on social media and the number of staff that are using it in a professional capacity is pleasing.

-I’ve also just launched a revision account for the Creative iMedia course that I teach, with the intention of the students creating the content using Adobe Spark.
+I’ve also just launched a revision account for the Creative iMedia course that I teach, with the intention of the students creating the content using Adobe Express.
 I can’t think of many better ways for students on this course to reinforce the learning and look forward to seeing this grow.

 As far as I’m aware, we’re leading the way on the use of Instagram in Manchester secondary education.
 I’d love to hear your thoughts on this, so get in touch via my twitter account.